This guide is about the storage of research data and documentation during research. Information on how to archive data is available here.

 The primary use for OSF is the storage of research documentation and the pre-registration of your research protocols.
 You can also connect to data stored in Research Drive via your OSF storage space.
 This way you maintain the organization and findability of your data through OSF without actually storing your research data on OSF.
 You may store “Blue” data on OSF, but it is not recommended for all other risk categories.
 This is primarily because for all other risk categories, you will need to set your OSF to a private project to prevent the data from being publicly disclosed.
 However with a private project you will only have 5 GB of storage space.
 If you use OSF to store “Blue” data, it is recommended to choose Frankfurt, Germany as the storage location when setting up your OSF workspace.

-Teams, OneDrive and Google Drive VU
+Google Drive VU

 The VU Google Drive account is only recommended for collaboration purposes, such as shared work documents or presentations.
-It should not be used for the storage of research data unless you are certain the data are “Blue”, and even then, there are better alternatives that allow you more control over your data.
+It should not be used for the storage of research data unless you are certain that the data are “Blue”, and even then, there are better alternatives that allow you more control over your data.

 Encrypted Portable Storage